-6. The importance of marketing automation
+6. The importance of marketing automation in inbound marketing

 - · Engage with your leads: Depending on the stage your leads are located, you can create an email workflow with content that covers their needs.
 The marketing automation system will send an email automatically depending on the prospect’s action.